 Rt.
 Hon.
 Speaker and Hon.
-Members, the Committee recommends that Clause 26 of the Public Private Partnership Bill 2012 should be reconsidered and passed as proposed by H.E.
-Bresident.
+Members, Parliament is empowered under Clause 13 (2) to appropriate funding under PPP which result into contingent liability.
+The Committee recommends that Clause 26 of the Public Private Partnership Bill 2012 should be reconsidered and the Committee will propose necessary amendments at appropriate time.